larryhenryjr/Openstreetmap-Data-Wrangling-Project/project_report.md

 In the context of the OpenStreetMap, I agree that if user data were more prominently displayed, perhaps others would take an initiative in submitting more edits to the map.
 In addition, if everyone sees that only a handful of power users are creating more than a majority of a given map.
 Maybe offering incentives,rewards, badges, or competing for a position in a leaderboard will help.

+Another suggestion that I think it would be great is if each tag in the OSM file contained an associated confidence score.
+The motivation behind this is to assure that other correctors or analyst can ignore particular data and focus on auditing or cleaning up other data with data issues and low confidence scores.

 # Additional Data Exploration